ZufengW/100-days-of-code/log.md

 **Thoughts:** I didn't spend as much today due to some other things that I had to do this evening.
 But since I've done this ~19 days in a row, it's more like a habit now.
 It would feel strange not to do it.

+### Day 19: 04 July

+**Today's Progress**: Web Developer Bootcamp: Finished section 13 (DOM manipulation).
+Started section 14 (advanced DOM manipulation)

+**Thoughts:** Previously, I was vaguely aware of little bits here and there, but following this course makes it more cohesive.

 <!---
 Is this